Contact Dr Daniel Francis

 Following his successful viva in 2008 he took a year out to travel in Asia visiting Nepal, Laos and Japan amongst other countries.
 On his return to Europe in 2009, he completed an internship at Delft Technical University in the Netherlands working on a review paper on shearography.

-In 2010, he rejoined the Department of Engineering Photonics employed on an EPSRC project developing speckle velocimetry odometry instrumentation for autonomous vehicles.
-In 2011 he began a TSB funded project - DIABLO (Detection of Infectious Agents By Laser Optics) and his contribution involves the development of novel, low volume gas cells for mid IR spectroscopy for biomedical applications.
+Since re-joining Engineering Photonics in 2010 he has worked on a wide variety of projects focused on imaging, spectroscopy, and optics including an EPSRC project developing speckle velocimetry odometry instrumentation for autonomous vehicle, a TSB funded project - DIABLO (Detection of Infectious Agents By Laser Optics) involving the development of novel, low volume gas cells for mid IR spectroscopy, and an EPSRC project investigating refractometry of the eye using low-coherence interferometry.
+He is currently working on developing imaging pyrometry for wire-and-arc additive manufacturing.

 Current activities